 Placing a flaming bag of manure on someone’s doorstep is one of the oldest pranks in the book, but it could land you in deep…well, you know.
 If the fire spreads to the doormat or a building or structure, charges ranging from criminal mischief to arson could potentially apply.

 While on the subject of fire, it’s important to point out that pulling fire alarms or making false alarms can also land you hot water.
-In 2009, a Florida man dressed as Baywatch beauty Pamela Anderson was arrested in Naples after he allegedly pulled a fire alarm at a popular night club on Halloween, according to ABC7 news.
+In Florida, a man dressed as Baywatch beauty Pamela Anderson was arrested in Naples after he allegedly pulled a fire alarm at a popular night club on Halloween, according to ABC7 news.
 He was charged with falsely activating a fire pull station, a felony.

 Ghosts aren’t the only spirits in abundance on Halloween night.
 While drinking technically isn’t a prank, many Halloween escapades have stemmed from a night of imbibing.
 Halloween parties are held at homes, dorms, bars and clubs, which means police are out in full force looking for people violating the law, including minors in possession, public intoxication, driving while intoxicated and disorderly conduct.